lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Sec-OSCORE-Examples}

 OSCORE aims to solve the problem of end-to-end encryption for CoAP messages.
-The goal, therefore, is to hide as much of the message as possible while still enabling proxy operation.
+Therefore, the goal is to hide as much of the message as possible while still enabling proxy operation.

 Conceptually this is achieved by splitting the CoAP message into an Inner Plaintext and Outer OSCORE Message.
 The Inner Plaintext contains sensitive information that is not necessary for proxy operation.
-This, in turn, is the part of the message which can be encrypted until it reaches its end destination.
+However, it is part of the message that can be encrypted until it reaches its end destination.
 The Outer Message acts as a shell matching the regular CoAP message format and includes all Options and information needed for proxy operation and caching.
-This decomposition is illustrated in
-{{Fig-inner-outer}}.
+{{Fig-inner-outer}} illustrates this analysis.

-CoAP options are sorted into one of 3 classes, each granted a specific type of protection by the protocol:
+The CoAP protocol arranges the options are sorted into one of 3 classes; each granted a specific type of protection by the protocol:

  * Class E: Encrypted options moved to the Inner Plaintext,